Amazing Home Tour | High End Look on a Budget

 We saved thousands alone refinishing our bed frame to look like my inspiration piece from Restoration Hardware.
 Their bed cost a whopping $2795, while our DIY version cost only $35!

-(You can see every DIY project we did in this space with corresponding tutorials here.)
+You’ll find every DIY project we did in this space with corresponding tutorials here.

 One of my favorite elements in our bedroom is the large artwork opposite from the bed that conceals our TV!
 To learn how we created this hidden TV cabinet see our detailed tutorial.